kuco23/lograc-project-2022/README.md

 # Formalization of Temporal Logic in Agda

 Temporal logic is an extension of propositional logic, which aims to model a formula's time dependence.
-A statements is thus represented as a pair (A, t).
+A statement is thus represented as a pair (A, t).
 Here, time was expressed via natural numbers, though further generalizations can be implemented (as it is done in the reference material [Labeled Natural Deduction for Temporal Logics](https://www.math.tecnico.ulisboa.pt/~mvolpe/publications/theses/volpe-phd-thesis.pdf)).

 ## Temporal logic Overview
 Temporal logic extends propositional logic by adding three logical connectives (X, G and U) to the usual ones (∧, ∨, ⇒, ⇔, ¬).
 Their interpretations are: